 (Required books are not included with your purchase!)

 Important Information: Availability of Spines for this Curriculum

-Many of the spines for this curriculum have become temporarily unavailable over July and August of this year.
+Many of the spines for this curriculum have become temporarily unavailable on and off (in physical format) over the past year and a half.
 We post updates here on our website as we hear them from publishers so please check for those!
 Please read through the required spines for your chosen pathway in the parent guide sample (scroll down to find that), and assess their availability before purchasing this curriculum.
 Most of these do have audiobook, ebook, and PDF options available.
-We, unfortunately, have no control over when publishers will run reprints, and could not have predicted that these spines would become suddenly unavailable in print within a few weeks.
+We, unfortunately, have no control over when publishers will run reprints.
 We do not plan to substitute or swap out any spines at this point in time, but if we hear from a publisher that they do not intend to continue printing one of the titles, we will begin the process of finding new spines at that time.
 However, this is not a quick process, and will take time and review by our committee.
 In the meantime, we cannot offer any refunds on the purchase of this curriculum because spines are temporarily unavailable in print, so please be very certain of your decision prior to purchasing.
 We hope to see all of these titles back in stock soon.
 Thank you!

-A Kid’s Guide to Latino History: More than 50 Activities is temporarily out of stock (for paper copies.)
-We have contacted the publisher and will post news as we hear it.
-There are ebook and PDF versions available from Chicago Review Press: https://www.chicagoreviewpress.com/kid-s-guide-to-latino-history–a-products-9781556527715.php?page_id=30.
+A Kid’s Guide to Latino History: More than 50 Activities If this book is temporarily out of stock (in physical form), there are ebook and PDF versions available from Chicago Review Press: https://www.chicagoreviewpress.com/kid-s-guide-to-latino-history–a-products-9781556527715.php?page_id=30.